Frequently Asked Questions for Internship Applicants

 What suggestions do you have to fundraise my program fee?

-Historically there have been several interns who have been able to fundraise their entire $2000 USD program fee, in addition to money to fund their flights, visa, and vaccination costs.
-Interns in the past have organized online fundraising campaigns, hosted fundraising dinners, held bake sales and restaurant fundraisers, won grants and awards from local university alumni associations, received donations from local organizations (e.g., Rotary Clubs), and won fellowships from their various institutions.
-UVP is a 501(c)3 incorporated nonprofit organization and thus the program fee and any funds raised for the UVP internship are treated as a tax-deductible donation.
+Historically, there have been several interns who have been able to fundraise their entire $2250 USD program fee, in addition to money to fund their flights, visa, and vaccination costs.
+Interns in the past have organized online fundraising campaigns, hosted fundraising dinners, held bake sales or restaurant fundraisers, won grants and awards from local university alumni associations, received donations from local organizations (e.g., Rotary Clubs), and won fellowships from their various institutions.
+UVP is a 501(c)(3) incorporated nonprofit organization and thus the program fee and any funds raised for the UVP internship are treated as a tax-deductible donation.
+Please refer to the Fundraising Manual for details on how UVP provides support for fundraising efforts.

 What suggestions do you have on booking my flight?

-As an intern you will be part of a team working with 4-6 other individuals.
+As an intern you will be part of a team working with 5 other individuals.
 Two individuals in your team will be Ugandan interns, while the remaining will be international interns.
 Your team will be the primary group of individuals you will carry out activities with.
 You will also work closely with UVP staff, who carry out UVP’s programs in Iganga.
-Finally, you will work closely with village communities (e.g., a Village Health Team), with community organizations (e.g., Population Services International Uganda and Uganda Red Cross), and with government officials to carry out your activities.
+Finally, you will work closely with village communities (e.g., a Village Health Team), with community organizations (e.g., Marie Stopes Uganda), and with government officials to carry out your activities.

 I’ve been accepted to the internship — what preparation will I receive before and after I arrive in Iganga?

-Interns will receive a pre-departure preparation package, which consists of a Skype orientation from the Internships Coordinator, various board members, and the Internships Planning Committee, which is made up of former interns.
-Moreover, interns will receive an intern manual which provides guidance the upcoming trip.
+Interns will receive a pre-departure preparation package, which consists of a Skype orientation from the Internships Chairperson, various board members, and the Internships Planning Committee, which is made up of former interns.
+Moreover, interns will receive an electronic intern manual which provides guidance the upcoming trip.
 Interns will also be provided with access to UVP’s global health resource library which consists of content-specific information on health issues in Uganda and relevant program work implemented in past internship programs.
-Once interns arrive to Uganda, ground staff will prepare a few days of orientation in Igangatown to cover programs as well as logistics in Igangatown.
+Once interns arrive to Uganda, ground staff will prepare a few days of orientation in Iganga town to cover programs as well as logistics in Iganga town.
 Interns who put greater efforts in self preparation (e.g., through reading through documents in the manuals and global health resource library) have been most successful and equipped for their internship.

 What projects will interns work on?